trueos/trueos-docs/trueos-handbook/introducing.rst

   and
   `Task Manager <https://sysadm.us/handbook/client/sysadmclient.html#task-manager>`_.

-* The graphical and command line versions of PBI Manager and Warden have been removed.
+* The graphical and command line versions of PBI Manager and Warden are removed.

-* :command:`pc-thinclient` has been removed as it is deprecated.
+* :command:`pc-thinclient` is removed as it is deprecated.

 .. index:: Linux and TrueOS
 .. _Linux and TrueOS: